syncweek-react-aad/react-aad/README.md

 While the library is ready for use there is still plenty of ongoing work.
 The following is a list of a few of the improvements under consideration.

 :white_medium_small_square: Rewrite the sample app to use hooks and simplify the logic.
 :white_medium_small_square: Add a `useAuthentication()` hook to the library.
 :white_medium_small_square: Replace the `AzureAD` render props with event handlers.
-:white_medium_small_square: Add Context API provider
+:white_medium_small_square: Add Context API provider.
 :white_medium_small_square: Separate MSAL and Redux dependencies as `peerDependencies`
 :white_medium_small_square: Migrate to a build system such as Webpack, or Rollup.
 :white_medium_small_square: Add samples for consuming a Web API.
 :white_medium_small_square: Improve unit test coverage across the library.
 :white_medium_small_square: Maintain feature parity between the official MSAL [Angular library](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) after it undergoes its planned upgrade.

 ## :books: Resources